nygman/hscript/README.md

 * `unblocker_rules.RULE1` *required map*: **Unblocker rule/site ID**
   Replace `RULE1` with the rule ID.
   * One hscript package can have multiple rules/sites.
 User can enable each site independently.
-  * NEW!
-You can now add spaces in the rule ID
+  * You can now add spaces in the rule ID
   Examples:
   * `unblocker_rules.facebook` for unblocking facebook.com
   * `unblocker_rules.wiki website` for unblocking wikipedia.com